ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

     3. Save the new **database.yml**.

-5. Run the following command to change the password in the configuration file that `evmserverd` uses to access the server:
+5. Run the following command to change the password in the configuration file that `manageiq` uses to access the server:

         /var/www/miq/vmdb/tools/fix_auth.rb --databaseyml --password newpassword

 6. Restart the new worker appliance:

-        service evmserverd restart
+        service manageiq restart

 #### Creating a Database Dump